 iPad won't connect to wireless network

-Try turning your iPad off by holding the Sleep/Wake button for a few seconds until you see the power off option.
-Slide to power off, then restart the iPad by pushing and holding the Sleep/Wake button again.
+Try turning your device off by holding the Sleep/Wake button for a few seconds until you see the power off option.
+Slide to power off, then restart the unit by pushing and holding the Sleep/Wake button again.
 If you still have problems you might want to restart your wireless router and cable modem as well, as this can sometimes resolve wireless problems.

 iPad won't hold a charge

-There are a couple of potential fixes for this issue if your iPad is less than one year old.
+There are a couple of potential fixes for this issue if your device is less than one year old.

-The first thing you want to try is to charge your iPad to 100%.
+The first thing you want to try is to charge your tablet to 100%.
 Then you want to hold the Sleep/Wake and Home buttons simultaneously for about 15 seconds until you see the Apple logo.
-At this point you have performed a "soft reset" of your iPad, which recalibrates your battery and will hopefully extend the battery life for your iPad.
+At this point you have performed a "soft reset," which recalibrates your battery and will hopefully extend your battery life.

-If this doesn't work, try charging your iPad to 100%.
-Next, use your iPad as you normally would throughout the day until the battery is completely depleted and the iPad shuts down.
-Charge the iPad once again to 100% to see if your battery recalibrated.
+If this doesn't work, try charging to 100%.
+Use your tablet as you normally would throughout the day until the battery is completely depleted and the iPad shuts down.
+Charge to 100% to see if your battery successfully recalibrated.

 Third party marks and brands are the property of their respective owner